 The Ascension Project

-Any armor heavier than leather, as well as any shield, hurts a character’s ability to use Dex– and Str-based skills.
+Armor Check Penalty: Any armor heavier than a leather jacket, as well as any held shield, hurts a character’s ability to use Dex– and Str-based skills.
 An armor check penalty applies to all Dex– and Strength-based skill checks.
 A character’s encumbrance may also incur an armor check penalty.

 Nonproficient with Armor Worn: A character who wears armor and/or uses a shield with which he is not proficient takes the armor’s (and/or shield’s) armor check penalty on attack rolls as well as on all Dex– and Str-based ability and skill checks.
 The penalty for non-proficiency with armor stacks with the penalty for shields.